ag-gipp/IntrinsicPD/README.md

 In the front end part, i have added some visualizations to make it more interactive to see the suspicious passages.
 This extended tool is evaluated against vroniplag_medical test collections to measure the accuracy of stylistic features and created additional style models.The test collection contains all ground truths.
 Hence, it works as a framework to developers who are willing to test their new intrinsic plagiarism measures.

 TO run the module the following packages are required to be installed.
-(Versions should as shown below) Flask==0.10.1
+(Versions should be strictly followed as shown below)

+Flask==0.10.1

 Flask-WTF==0.9.4